kubernetes/contributor-site/README.md

 Note that the extended version is required.

 In addition to Hugo, the [postcss-cli] and [autoprefixer] JavaScript packages are required.
-These can be installed via the [Node Package Manager] (`npm`) from a recent version of [nodejs] with `npm install -g postcss-cli autoprefixer`.
+These can be installed via the [Node Package Manager][npm] (`npm`) from a recent version of [nodejs] with `npm install -g postcss-cli autoprefixer`.

 The Contributor Site uses the [docsy] theme.
 It is included as a [git submodule].
-To fetch docsy and it's requirements, run the command:
+To fetch docsy and its requirements, run the command:

 ```
 git submodule update --init --recursive --depth 1
 ```